TacoBadger/nonprofits-project-7/README.md

 ## 2. Prepare
-In this case study, I will use 2 programs Excel and Power BI.
+In this case study, I will use 2 programs, Excel and Power BI.

 Firstly, I made a mini dataset of 100 rows inside excel: